 Daniel Tangherlini was appointed to the Postal Service Board of Governors by President Joseph R. Biden and confirmed by the Senate on May 12, 2022.
 Tangherlini will serve for a term expiring December 8, 2027.
-He currently serves on the Board’s Operations and Election Mail Committees.
+He currently serves on the Board’s Audit and Finance Committee.

 Tangherlini has an extensive background in public administration, business, finance and corporate governance.
 He has served in leadership roles in the public, nonprofit and private sectors.
 His interest is in bringing increased equity and efficiency to business, philanthropy, and government through the thoughtful application of technology, process and systems reform.
 He is currently a managing director with the Emerson Collective, a private philanthropic and investment firm dedicated to removing barriers to opportunity so that people can live to their fullest potential.
 He served as its first chief financial officer until the fall of 2020.